sfk14/DHClass-Hub/README.md

 * In order for you to participate fully in this shared class space, I need to add you as a collaborator.
 Set up your own GitHub account and write to me to tell me how to find you.

 * Now that you're here, you should try to "clone" this repository on your local computer.
-* Read and follow the instructions here to get started with GitHub:
+* Read and follow the instructions here to get started with Git:
   a) with Desktop Client  <a href="http://dh.obdurodon.org/github.xhtml">http://dh.obdurodon.org/github.xhtml</a>
   b) **recommended** with Shell (command line): <a href="http://newtfire.org/dh/explainGitShell.html">http://newtfire.org/dh/explainGitShell.html</a>

 (You may wish to install a free desktop client for convenient use of GitHub as a repository to manage shared class and project files: <a href="https://desktop.github.com/">https://desktop.github.com/</a>.
 The desktop client can help you with configuring your local Git directories on your computer(s) with the remote repository in the GitHub cloud.
 But you do not need a desktop client, and we recommend learning Git from command line for better control and fuller understanding of how Git and GitHub works.)